 Here's a great tip - schedule a meeting two or three days before Black Friday with the whole team.
 This meeting should help identify and resolve any issues before the big day.

-4. Appreciate your team
+4. Appreciate your virtual sales team

 It's important to remember that although your employees work for you, they're still people at the end of the day.
 Many left Thanksgiving plans behind so they could get a little extra cash for Christmas.
 Think about how much you appreciate their dedication to your business during this difficult time and you might come up with some creative ideas to reward them.